filebrowser/filebrowser/README.md

 [Authentication Method](https://filebrowser.org/configuration/authentication-method) - You can change the way the user authenticates with the filebrowser server

-[Commander Runner](https://filebrowser.org/configuration/command-runner) - The command runner is a feature that enables you to execute any shell command you want before or after a certain event.
+[Command Runner](https://filebrowser.org/configuration/command-runner) - The command runner is a feature that enables you to execute any shell command you want before or after a certain event.

 [Custom Branding](https://filebrowser.org/configuration/custom-branding) - You can customize your File Browser installation by change its name to any other you want, by adding a global custom style sheet and by using your own logotype if you want.